saberamini/HadoopSetup/README.md

 - For keyboard layout choose English (US) - English (US) and press Continue
 - Call computer name "HadoopNode"
 - Choose a username and password (remember your password!).
-- Choose "Log in automatically"
+- Do <b>not</b> choose "Log in automatically"
 - Once installation completes, click "Restart now"
-- Press any key on the prompt to remove the installation key
+- Press any key on the prompt to "Remove the installation key and press Enter"

 6. After install reboot.